geowithus/csmouse/README.md

 .selector.color {...}
 ```

-So, if you choose to have `sels` as a main selector class name, CSS should look like:
+So, if you choose to have `sels` as a main selector class name for one list, CSS should look like:
 ```css
 /*hover*/
 .sels:hover {...}